This post was last updated August 25, 2014.

-The only Republican currently running is former Secretary of State Terri Lynn Land.
+The Republican nominee will be former Secretary of State Terri Lynn Land.
 She was easily elected statewide in 2002 (55%) and 2006 (56%).
 She was previously Kent County Clerk.
 She is generally conservative, but her positions are not known on some issues.
 Several other Republicans considered running, but declined.

 Governor: Lean Republican

 Moderate Republican Governor Rick Snyder is seeking reelection.
 The former businessman easily defeated Lansing Mayor Virg Bernero 58-40 in 2010.
-Snyder's approval ratings have recovered since controversies over Right-to-Work, Detroit emergency managers, and other issues, but his fundamentals are still good and he will be tough to beat.
+Snyder's approval ratings have recovered since controversies over Right-to-Work, Detroit emergency managers, and other issues.
+He will be tough to beat.

 The democrat nominee will be former congressman (2008-2010) Mark Schauer, who lost reelection in 2010 to Tim Walberg 50-45.
 Schauer was previously a state senator (2002-2008) and state rep (1996-2002).
 He is a standard liberal with no real experience outside of politics.

 Lieutenant Governor Brian Calley will run with Snyder again.
 Tea Party leader Wes Nakagiri will challenge to Calley at the Michigan Republican convention in August.
 The democrat nominee will be Oakland County Clerk Lisa Brown.